jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

-To get familiar with the sound of this mode, play a ii chord, then play the scale starting from the chord root to the octave above it, `2-3-4-5-6-7-1-2`
+To get familiar with the sound of this mode, play a ii chord, then play the parent major scale starting from the chord root to the octave above it, `2-3-4-5-6-7-1-2`
 (remembering the semitone between 3-4 and 7-1), and then play another ii chord.